Murli0399/Java_Interview_Question/README.md

 ### Exception handling
 - 79 .
 Why is exception handling important?
 - 80 .
-What design pattern is used to implement exception handling features in most languages?
+What design pattern is used to implement exception-handling features in most languages?
 - 81 .
 What is the need for finally block?
 - 82 .
-In what scenarios is code in finally not executed?
+In what scenarios is code finally not executed?
 - 83 .
 Will finally be executed in the program below?
 - 84 .
-Is try without a catch is allowed?
+Is try without a catch allowed?
 - 85 .
 Is try without catch and finally allowed?
 - 86 .
-Can you explain the hierarchy of exception handling classes?
+Can you explain the hierarchy of exception-handling classes?
 - 87 .
-What is the difference between error and exception?
+What is the difference between an error and an exception?
 - 88 .
 What is the difference between checked exceptions and unchecked exceptions?
 - 89 .
 How do you throw an exception from a method?
 - 90 .
 What happens when you throw a checked exception from a method?